The AGM 2020 had to be conducted remotely. Thank you all for your patience with new ways of doing things.

 Trustee elections 2020

-We are delighted that all our current Trustees are standing for election this year.
+We are delighted that all our current Trustees stood for re-election this year.
 You will find their profiles on the ‘meet the team‘ page on this site.
-Your voting paper will invite you to approve or not approve their re-election.
-We are really pleased to have three nominations to join the Board this year and their profles are set out below:
+We are really pleased to have three new Trustees joining the Board, having been elected at the AGM.

 Kate is a Lecturer in Education and Development, at the University of East Anglia.
 Her research interests centre on exploring how institutional and social barriers to education in developing country contexts are challenged and disrupted.